What is this medication for?

 This medication may be habit-forming if taken for long periods of time.
 You may experience withdrawal effects if you stop using this medication suddenly after extended use.
 If you plan on stopping the medication, your doctor may want you to reduce the dose gradually to reduce the severity of withdrawal effects.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.

 It is important to use this medication exactly as prescribed by your doctor.
 Do not stop using this medication without talking to your doctor first, and do not increase the dose of this medication without consulting your doctor.
 If you miss a dose, apply it as soon as possible and continue with your regular schedule.
 Do not use two patches (double dose) to make up for a missed application.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.
 Store each patch in its individual sealed pouch.
 Do not use a patch if the pouch is open or the patch is damaged in any way.
 Do not refrigerate.

 Who should NOT take this medication?

-- is allergic to buprenorphine or to any of the ingredients of the medication, including the adhesive used on the patch
+- are allergic to buprenorphine or to any of the ingredients of the medication, including the adhesive used on the patch

-- has taken MAO inhibitors within 14 days
+- have taken MAO inhibitors within 14 days

-- needs pain relief only on an as-needed basis
+- need pain relief only on an as-needed basis